USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

 ## Correlation function in the polaron frame
 This tutorial demonstrates how to use the polaron transformed Redfield equation (PTRE) in HOQST.
-For more details on the PTRE, [[1] Non-canonical distribution and non-equilibrium transport beyond weak system-bath coupling regime: A polaron transformation approach](https://link.springer.com/article/10.1007%2Fs11467-016-0540-2) is a useful reference.
+For more details on the PTRE, see [[1] Non-canonical distribution and non-equilibrium transport beyond weak system-bath coupling regime: A polaron transformation approach](https://link.springer.com/article/10.1007%2Fs11467-016-0540-2).

-We solve both the Redfield equation and PTRE for a single qubit Hamiltonian
+We solve both the Redfield equation and the PTRE for a single qubit Hamiltonian

 $$H_\mathrm{S}=\epsilon \sigma_z + \Delta \sigma_x$$